 Fuerteventura is a Canary Island Paradise

-The island of Fuerteventura has become one the top holiday destinations due to its sheer rugged beauty, exceptional beaches, beautiful coastlines and laid back nightlife.
+Fuerteventura is part of the sun-kissed Canary Island chain and only second in size to its famous neighbour Tenerife.
+It is now one of the top holiday destinations in Europe due to its sheer rugged beauty, exceptional beaches, beautiful coastlines, and laid-back nightlife.

 5 Interesting facts about Fuerteventura